 The skills acquired will enable you to apply for any Drama and Theatre Studies university or drama school-based course.
-It will also give you the communication skills and the confidence to enrol on any course where there is interaction with members of the public e.g. law, teaching, public services, etc.
+It will also give you the communication skills and the confidence to enrol on any course where there is interaction with members of the public e.g., law, teaching and public services.